Website for electric equipment companyhttps://amk-electro.ru

-We picked easy-to-read fonts for the website to make it readable on any kind of device.
+I picked easy-to-read fonts for the website to make it readable on any kind of device.
 Company colors were preserved, and only some hue alterations were made.
-We made sure that all pages of the website are neatly rendered on mobile platforms.
+I made sure that all pages of the website are neatly rendered on mobile platforms.

-Search engines approved our effort and marked our website as mobile friendly - mission complete!
+Search engines approved my effort and marked the new AMK-Electro website as mobile friendly - mission complete!

-The old developers didn't provide an admin page that would allow administrators to edit website content, thus all content alterations required programmer's involvement.
+The old developer didn't provide an admin page that would allow administrators to edit website content, thus all content alterations required programmer's involvement.

-We like to make life easier for our clients, so we designed a lovely admin page which allows to edit any information on the website so that AMK-Electro doesn't have to call for web development experts every time they need to update content.
+I like to make life easier for my clients, so I designed a lovely admin page which allows to edit any information on the website, so that AMK-Electro don't have to ask for my help every time they need to update content.
 Website became much simpler not only for its clients, but for the Company itself!

-To demonstrate viability of the admin panel to AMK-Electro, we reconstructed the original website structure (and filled it with content) using only the admin panel.
-AMK-Electro appreciated our effort, and now they use all the new features to improve their website (and their business along with it).
+To demonstrate viability of the admin panel to AMK-Electro, I reconstructed the original website structure and filled it with content using only the admin panel.
+AMK-Electro appreciated my effort, and now they use all these new features to improve their website - and their business as well.